 Considerations when using push notifications

-Push notifications like many other technologies area tool, a tool that can be used to help you reach and interact with your consumers, however like any tool, you should consider a few things when using:
+Push notifications is a tool that can be used to help you reach and interact with your consumers, however like any tool, you should consider a few important things when using:

-Make the interaction meaningful - Every time you interact with the consumers you want the experience to be meaningful for them, resist sending out notifications to 'just say hi', make sure there is a good reason for the interaction like you want to share a great offer, reward them for their loyalty, share important information about a purchase or make their life easier.
+Make the interaction meaningful - Every time you interact with the consumers, you want the experience to be meaningful for them, so resist sending out notifications to 'just say Hi', make sure there is a good reason for the interaction such as you want to share a great offer, reward them for their loyalty, share important information about a purchase or make their life easier.

-Don't send too many - To expand on the previous point, you also should whenever possible be judicious with how often you send push notifications.
-You want to avoid overwhelming your consumer or making them feel like they are getting 'spam'.
-If you follow the previous point, you should't be sending too many, as they will be meaningful.
+Don't send too many - To expand on the previous point, you also should whenever possible, be judicious with how often you send push notifications.
+You want to avoid overwhelming your consumers or making them feel like they are getting 'spam'.

-Send it at the right time and place - This is key!, you need to time the push notifications to the consumer at the exact time and place that they will provide the most impact.
+Send it at the right time and place - This is key!
+Ideally, you are trying to optimise the timing of the push notifications to the consumer that will provide the most impact.
 You don't want the consumer to get a notification of an event going on in your store after they have left.
 Additionally, you want to time it so they receive the content just as they arrive in the target area.
 This can be accomplished through beacons, geolocation, and digital displays.

 Take note of your target group - You want the interactions to be meaningful and make your consumers feel more connected with your brand.
 While there may be occasion to utilize broad generic push notifications, we have found much more success when making them as targeted as possible.
-Also, the larger you pool of recipients the longer it will take to get out those notifications.
-Within the Plexure platform there are a number of tools to help mitigate this, however the larger the number of notifications you want to send out the longer it will take to complete the process from the first consumer to the last in that group.
+Also, the larger your pool of recipients, the longer it will take to get those notifications sent out.
+Within the Plexure platform there are a number of tools to help mitigate this, however the larger the number of notifications you want to send out, the longer it will take to complete the process from the first to the last consumer in that group.

 For additional information about push notifications and how they might best be applied to your specific situation, don't hesitate to contact your Plexure representation or our support team here.